 Art Schools

 Art schools offer a unique and rich environment where students can stretch their creative muscles, experiment with new ideas, and hone their artistic abilities.
-Artists engage with the world in a myriad of ways and the artistic skills required to do so must be learned in an environment that is conducive to creativity.
-Art schools provide such a place for artists just entering the art world.

 What Is an Art School?